-Report to: London Ambulance Service Trust Board
+London Ambulance Service Trust Board

-Date of meeting: 26 July 2016
+26 July 2016

-Document Title: Report from the Finance and Investment Committee (FIC)
+Report from the Finance and Investment Committee (FIC)

-Report Author(s): Director of Finance
+Director of Finance

-Presented by: Chair of the FIC
+Chair of the FIC

-Contact Details:

-History: This paper summarises the agenda for the FIC meeting of the 25 July for the Trust Board.
+This paper summarises the agenda for the FIC meeting of the 25 July for the Trust Board.

-Status: Assurance
+Assurance

-Background/Purpose

-This paper details the agenda for the FIC meeting of the 25 th July.
-It is not possible to prepare a detailed paper between this date on the Trust Board papers being issued.
-The Chairman of the FIC will update the Trust Board on key items discussed at the meeting and any items requiring approval.
+the FIC meeting of the 25 th July.
+It is not possible to prepare a on the Trust Board papers being issued.
+The Chairman of the FIC ritems discussed at the meeting and any items requiring

-Action required

-To note the agenda for the FIC of 25 th July.
+25 th July.

+genda for the FIC.

-Key implications and risks arising ng from this paper
+Key implications and risks arisi ng from this paper

 Clinical and Quality

 Performance

 Financial Management of the Trust's financial position and performance.

 Workforce

 Governance and Well-led

 Reputation

 Other

-This paper supports the achieve Workstreams: ment of the following Quality Improvement Plan
+This paper supports the achieve Workstreams: ement of the following Quality Improvement Plan

 Making the London Ambulance Service a great place to work Yes

 Achieving Good Governance Yes

 Improving Patient Experience

 Improving Environment and Resources

 Taking Pride and Responsibility Yes